git-mhasan/review-website-react/README.md

 ## What we offer
 In this website you will find-
 * A wide range of collection of Laptops.
-* You can see what our satisfied customers story.
+* You can see the story of our satisfied customers.
 * We Provide One year after sales services.
 * We are 24/7 open to any of your queries.